jbarratt/serialized-hugo/content/post/feed_finding_three_ways.md

 * Download every page that's bookmarked
-* Grab any alternate links from the page body and keep track of it
+* Grab any alternate links from the page body and keep track of them
-* Print out frequently occurring links as possible things to subscribe to.
+* Print out frequently occurring links as possible things to subscribe to

 ### TL;DR